 In 1995, Hariharan challenged the Hindu Minority and Guardianship Act as discriminatory against women.
 The case, Githa Hariharan and Another vs. Reserve Bank of India and Another, led to a Supreme Court judgment in 1999 on guardianship.

-Hariharan’s fiction has been translated into a number of languages including French, Italian, Spanish, German, Dutch, Greek, Urdu and Vietnamese; her essays and fiction have also been included in anthologies such as Salman Rushdie’s Mirrorwork: 50 Years of Indian Writing 1947-1997.
+Hariharan’s fiction has been translated into a number of languages including French, Italian, Spanish, German, Dutch, Greek, Vietnamese, Urdu, Malayalam, Tamil, Kannada, Telugu and Marathi.
+Her essays and fiction have also been included in anthologies such as Salman Rushdie’s Mirrorwork: 50 Years of Indian Writing 1947-1997.
 She wrote a monthly column for many years on different aspects of culture and their political and social underpinnings, in The Telegraph, Kolkata.
-She has been Visiting Professor or Writer-in-Residence in several universities, including Dartmouth College and George Washington University in the United States, the University of Canterbury at Kent in the UK, Nanyang Technological University in Singapore, and in India, Jamia Millia Islamia and Goa University.
-Most recently, she held a writing fellowship at the University of the Witwatersrand (WITS), Johannesburg, South Africa.
-Hariharan is one of the founders of the Indian Cultural Forum, a platform for cultural politics, and was a consulting editor to the Forum’s journal of culture, now the Guftugu Collection.
+She has been Visiting Professor, Writer-in-Residence or Writing Fellow in several universities, including Dartmouth College and George Washington University in the United States, the University of Canterbury at Kent in the UK, Nanyang Technological University in Singapore, and the University of the Witwatersrand (WITS), Johannesburg, South Africa; and in India, Jamia Millia Islamia and Goa University.

 Download photos